front-end-intermediate/4-pet-finder/README.md

     </div>
   );
 };

-export default Pet;
 ```

-We are already using the pet prop - `{ pet, onEdit, onRemove }` - but onEdit and onRemove are for functions that we will write later.
+We are already using the pet prop - `{ pet, onEdit, onRemove }` - onEdit and onRemove are for functions that we will write later.

-Note the default export.
-Re-import in index.js as a default (not named) export: `import Pet from "./Pet";`

-## Display a Modal Dialog Using react-modal
+## Using React Utilities: react-modal

 When we click the Add a Pet button, we'll open a modal with a form that will let the user create a new pet.